TV & Movies

 Squid Game

 Squid Game was many non K-drama fans' first foray into the world of Korean entertainment.
 The show took the world by storm when it was released in 2021, and it still has an 89% rating on Rotten Tomatoes.
 The plot revolves around Seong Gi-hun, who is divorced and in debt, who is invited to play a secret game to win a large cash prize.
 While the contest involves playing children’s games, the outcomes are deadly.
 Everyone who has told you to watch this show was not lying, it is excellent and seriously addictive.
-Season two is already streaming and season three has just been announced.
+All three seasons are available to stream in full now.

 Mask Girl